bihealth/manuscript_venn_diagrams/mk4/response_to_editor.md

 **We agree, but the total number of samples in the analysis is still 80, with 40 samples per group and 20 per group/treatment combination.
 This is not an unusually small sample size for this type of transcriptomic analysis (see below for more on the chosen sample size).
+In fact, in your 2019 paper on the influence of sample size on gene set enrichments that was the largest group size you have used.
-Also, the design of our in silico experiment *requires* splitting the data set into two randomly selected groups, because that is the whole idea of the paper: take a situation in which there should not be any significant enrichments (because there are no
+Also, the design of our in
+silico experiment *requires* splitting the data set into two randomly selected groups, because that is the whole idea of the paper: take a situation in which there should not be any significant enrichments (because there are no